LT-IntroToAI-SY2526/assignment-0-lcmccreery/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**
+Committing is very similar to confirming an edit to your work.
+When you committ a change you save the edit that you did and now you have a new and improved work.

 **3. What is a repository and what does it contain?**